Universal Pictures Home Entertainment: History

-Universal was also the worldwide video distributor for DreamWorks Pictures titles (through DreamWorks Home Entertainment) until 2006, when DreamWorks was sold to Paramount Pictures' parent company, Viacom, and as a result, Paramount Home Entertainment took over distribution.
-After Viacom spun off DreamWorks in 2008, Universal Studios Home Entertainment planned to resume distributing DreamWorks' movies, but this deal fell through.
-Until Lionsgate formed their home video division, Universal distributed their releases with the exception of Dogma, which was distributed by Columbia-TriStar Home Video.
+Universal Pictures Home Entertainment was also the worldwide home video distributor for DreamWorks Pictures titles (through DreamWorks Home Entertainment) until 2006, when DreamWorks Pictures was sold to Paramount Pictures' parent company, Viacom, and as a result, Paramount Home Entertainment took over distribution.
+After Viacom spun-off DreamWorks Pictures in 2008, Universal Studios Home Entertainment planned resuming distributing DreamWorks Pictures' movies, but this deal fell through.
+Until Lionsgate formed their home video division, Universal distributed their releases with the exception of Dogma, which was distributed by Columbia TriStar Home Video.
 In 2007, it was signed on as home video distributor of releases by Summit Entertainment (ironically, Summit was later bought by Lionsgate).

-In addition to DVD releases, Universal was a major supporter of the HD DVD format until Toshiba discontinued the format.
+In addition to Universal DVD releases, Universal was a major supporter of the HD DVD format until Toshiba discontinued the format.
 Starting on July 22, 2008, Universal Pictures Home Entertainment has released Blu-ray Discs, and it was the last main major Hollywood movie studio to do so.
-The first three Blu-ray Disc releases to release in the United States were The Mummy, its sequel The Mummy Returns and The Scorpion King.
+The first three Blu-ray Disc releases to release in the United States were The Mummy, its sequel The Mummy Returns, and The Scorpion King.
 Starting on August 9, 2016, Universal Pictures Home Entertainment has released 4K Ultra HD Blu-rays.

-In September 2013, Universal Pictures' digital distribution division was merged into Universal Studios Home Entertainment as the combined entity under the Universal Studios Home Entertainment name would oversume all home entertainment distribution of NBCUniversal's film & television content, Michael Bonner continued leading the domestic digital distribution team, overseeing domestic distribution for film and television across all platforms under Universal Studios Home Entertainment.
+In September 2013, Universal Pictures' digital distribution division was merged into Universal Studios Home Entertainment as the combined entity under the Universal Studios Home Entertainment name would oversume all home entertainment distribution of NBCUniversal's film and television content, Michael Bonner continued leading the domestic digital distribution team, overseeing domestic distribution for film and television across all platforms under Universal Studios Home Entertainment.

-In 2014, Universal Studios Home Entertainment took over releasing HIT Entertainment/Mattel Television titles from Lionsgate Home Entertainment (this would end in 2020, although Universal continues to distribute the Barbie direct-to-video titles for Mattel).
+In 2014, Universal Studios Home Entertainment took over releasing HIT Entertainment/Mattel titles from Lionsgate Home Entertainment (this would end in 2020, although Universal Studios Home Entertainment continues to distribute the Barbie direct-to-video titles for Mattel).

 In 2015, Funimation (now known as Crunchyroll, LLC), formed a multi-year home video distribution deal with UPHE.
 Two years later, Sony Pictures Television acquired a 95% stake in Funimation, which resulted in Sony Pictures Home Entertainment taking over distribution after the UPHE deal expired.

-In 2016, the company was renamed Universal Pictures Home Entertainment.
+In 2016, Universal Studios Home Entertainment was renamed to Universal Pictures Home Entertainment.

-Starting on June 5, 2018, because NBCUniversal acquired DreamWorks Animation for a total of $3.8 billion 2 years prior, Universal Pictures Home Entertainment took over releasing the DWA library on home video after DWA's previous home video distribution deal with 20th Century Fox Home Entertainment (through DreamWorks Animation Home Entertainment) expired (resulting in DreamWorks Animation Home Entertainment being folded into Universal Pictures Home Entertainment).
+Starting on June 5, 2018, because Comcast (through NBCUniversal) acquired DreamWorks Animation in 2016, Universal Pictures Home Entertainment re-distributed all of DreamWorks Animation's back catalogue film library on home video after DreamWorks Animation's previous home video distribution deal with 20th Century Fox Home Entertainment (through DreamWorks Animation Home Entertainment) expired, resulting in DreamWorks Animation Home Entertainment being folded into Universal Pictures Home Entertainment.